abcxys/VidarOnlineShop/workinglog.md

 1. Update javascript for queuing page, add support for dragging on mobile devices.
 2. Update table and entity field 'packingSlipNo' type from "Long" to "String".
 3. Add REST controller/service/impl methods and javascript code for adding new queue item.

+### May 24th changes:
+1. Update namings of two column headers on queuing page.

+### May 25th changes:
+1. Update location of ajax calling of 'addQueueItem', only call when entered String/number is non-empty.